 Restored to its original charm, St Agnes offers a choice of four boutique accommodations each with their own special features, such as a stained glass conservatory, chandeliers, fireplace, claw foot bath or self-contained kitchen.

 You can turn this winter escape into a seriously gourmet adventure too.
-Kyneton is well-known for its foodies scene, such as the award-winning French bistro Midnight Starling, charismatic Royal George Hotel, local gin digs Animus Distillery and Bar, and the champion of local food producers, Colenso restaurant.
+Kyneton is well-known for its foodies scene, such as the award-winning French bistro Midnight Starling, local gin digs Animus Distillery and Bar and the champion of local food producers, Colenso restaurant.

 4. Wurrung B&B Woodend